 Photo by Guide Steve Eshbaugh

 You'll thank your lucky stars for the morning coffee/tea and rusks.
-By this point of the trip, you'll likely be shaking your head at how easy the photographs are to take with the cooperative animals.
+By this point of the trip, you'll likely be shaking your head at how easy the photographs are to take with so many cooperative wild animals.
 Our guide and driver will work hard to spot wildlife we haven't previously seen.

 This will be our last day of driving the bush to search for antelope, giraffe, elephants and whatever other favorites you've developed.

-October 28: Fly Hoedspruit to Jahannesburg, Depart for flights home
+October 28: Fly Hoedspruit to Johannesburg, Depart for flights home.